Wednesday, 1 July 2026

 I reflect on the notion of ‘joining the conversation’ online to shape it positively.
 The news has always had a role in shaping our notion of reality.
 Those with power, wanting to influence our thoughts, have used news media to do this.
 But today in a world of 24/7 competition for our attention with millions of potential sources of news - dubious and otherwise - it's a relentless cacophony of voices screaming for attention where shock, controversy and drama stands out more, where tech barons can adjust and fine tune who and what we find.

 Later after a visit to Lake Bled, waiting in a station cafe a series of phone alerts go off as the Slovenian government alerts us to an environmental hazard: extremely high winds.
-As if on queue a gust takes the lid of a rubbish bin and sends it careering down the station.
+As if on cue a gust takes the lid of a rubbish bin and sends it careering down the station.

 We escape the winds of Slovenia for the snow of Austria